chaeplin/dashmnb/README.md

 #### TESTNET ONLY ####

 ###### Q : why firmware update ?
-    - To support Dash testnet, both trezor and keepkey has only Mainnet.
+    - to support Dash testnet, both trezor and keepkey has only Mainnet.
-    - With Mainnet, no need to update firmware.
+    - with Mainnet, no need to update firmware.
 Use official firmware.

 ###### Q : what can dashmnb do